HEnquist/audioadapter-sample-rs/README.md

 and writing raw bytes to and from for example files.
 The [readwrite] module extends these traits by providing methods for reading and writing samples, with on-the-fly conversion between bytes and the numerical values.
+This functionality depends on the standard library ans is gated by the `std` Cargo feature.

 Example
 ```rust